 The German Shepherd (aka Alsatian and Alsatian Wolf Dog)

-Purpose of German shepherd aka Alsatian Wolf Dog
+Purpose of German Shepherd aka Alsatian Wolf Dog

 Centered on retaining the dog’s initial purpose as a working dog, Von Stephanitz soon promoted the breed in other areas, realizing that their courage would make them perfect for protection work and law enforcement purposes.
 The breed became wildly popular in Germany, with thousands of the dogs used during World War I.

 Although many people today believe that the Alsatian and German Shepherds are two distinct breeds, this is simply not the case.
-The British Kennel Club decided to refer to the dog as an ‘Alsatian’ because some of the earliest dogs brought to Great Britain were actually from the Alsace region of France which bordered Germany.
+The British Kennel Club decided to refer to the dog as an ‘Alsatian’ because some of the earliest dogs brought to Great Britain were actually from the Alsace region of France, which bordered Germany.
 These were the same dogs that lived in farm family homes in Germany.
-The addition of the phrase ‘wolf dog’ is probably associated with the origination of the breed which included wolves in its ancestry.
-Supposedly even Horand von Grafath, the foundation sire of the breed, was one quarter wolf.
-Von Stephanitz’s original stud book referenced several wolves found in the ancestry of foundation stock.
+The addition of the phrase ‘wolf dog’ is probably associated with the origination of the breed, which included wolves in its ancestry.
+Supposedly even Horand von Grafath, the foundation sire of the breed, was one-quarter wolf.
+Von Stephanitz’s original studbook referenced several wolves found in the ancestry of foundation stock.

-Reaction to the new German shepherd breed
+Reaction to the new Alsatian Wolf Dog Breed

 Today, German Shepherds remain one of the most popular breeds in the world.
-Their temperaments make them ideal as family dogs: They are loyal, steady and intelligent.
+Their temperaments make them ideal as family dogs: They are loyal, steady, and intelligent.
 They are perfectly suited for protection work and are often found serving in police departments as well as the military.
 They are excellent dogs for search and rescue work and are also used as guide dogs for the blind.
 It is easy to see why this is so: The German Shepherd Dog’s original calling was as a herding dog, where it was called upon to be a guardian.

-German Shepherds were bred so that the finest qualities of their loyalty, their courage and their protective nature would be passed down from generation to generation, regardless of the name by which they are called Alsatian or German shepherd.
+German Shepherds were bred so that the finest qualities of their loyalty, their courage, and their protective nature would be passed down from generation to generation, regardless of the name by which they are called Alsatian or German shepherd.